CarlosCSZ/Terranet-Backend_AllowedCopy/README.md

-# TERRANET BACKEND
+# TERRANET BACKEND - allowed copy
-This is a monorepo project for a internet service company.<br />
+This is a monorepo project for an internet service company.<br />
-This backend project provides their courses content, information, profile details, setup and handle their own profiles and/or institutions.<br />
+This backend project provides the company with a communication, subscription tatus, and payment system.<br />

 ## 📒 Dependencies

-1. Node.js
+Node.js

    Download and install node.js in your computer using the following page [][Node official page] (https://https://nodejs.org/en/).

 ## 📝 Quick guide for local development